Skip to main content

 Get cozy with the flip of a switch

 If building a fire feels like a chore, it may be time to convert your fireplace to gas.
-There are two main options: gas log sets or a fireplace insert.
+There are two main options: vented logs or a fireplace insert.
 Both require inspection of the fireplace and chimney to make sure they are in good working order.
 A certified technician must install the gas line, and an experienced professional is recommended for installation of the insert.
-If you have problems with the gas line, a certified technician can take a look at it and provide gas line repair service if necessary.
 Vented gas logs create exhaust similar to burning real wood, thus the damper must be open when in use.
 Although heat escapes through the damper, vented logs look realistic, have a large flame, and do not produce odor during use.
 A fireplace insert is a box with glass doors that houses gas logs and fits into the fireplace.
 It is a sealed unit that draws air from and vents to the outside, pushing exhaust and moisture up the flue.
 There is no loss of heat, which makes an insert more efficient than vented logs; however they can give off an odor of natural gas.
 Both are excellent choices and provide ample heat with little effort after installation.
-However, repairing gas fireplaces is necessary if you notice the smell of burning wires or gas, which means there’s a problem with the wiring or there’s a gas leak.

 Updating your fireplace can be a large project with lots of demolition, or an easy project involving a little bit of paint.
 Either direction can take an antiquated, outof- style hearth to a newly minted area of your home where time is well spent and memories made for years to come.